Kaufman-Lab-Columbia/ClustSim/README.md

 ## License
 Clust_Sim-SMLM is licensed with an MIT license.
 See LICENSE file for more information.
 ## Referencing
-Clust_Sim-SMLM can be referenced with the following citation:
+If you use Clust_Sim-SMLM for your work, cite with the following:
 ```
 Cite here
 ```